 - This applies to ANY Federal Direct Loans

 - About 8 million students will have the cancellation automatically applied (those currently in income-based repayment).
-Others will need to apply.
-The application is expected sometime in early October, but no official date has been released.
+Others will need to apply – click the red box above!

 - Apply before November 15, 2022 in order to receive relief before the payment pause expires on December 31, 2022.

 - Borrowers will have until December 31, 2023 to submit their application for student loan debt relief.

 - Although this debt cancellation will not impact any federal taxes you pay, if you are a Wisconsin resident, you will have to pay state taxes on any canceled debt.